 Joining the Club

 The UNESCO Creative Cities initiative was launched in 2004 and its goal is “to foster international cooperation with and between cities committed to investing in creativity as a driver for sustainable urban development, social inclusion and cultural vibrancy.”
-Cities are recognised in 7 different categories: Crafts & Folk Art, Design, Film (hello, Łódź), Gastronomy, Literature (oh, hey, Kraków), Media Arts, Music.
+Cities are recognised in 7 different categories: Crafts & Folk Art, Design, Film (hello, Łódź), Gastronomy, Literature (oh, hey, Kraków and Wrocław), Media Arts, and Music.
 Katowice joined a prestigious list, now at 24 cities, including the likes of Bogota (Columbia), Seville (Spain), Bologna (Italy), Glasgow (Scotland), Liverpool (England), Gandawa (Belgium), Brazzaville (Congo), Hamamatsu (Japan), as well as Mannheim and Hannover (Germany) to be designated a UNESCO City of Music - but Katowice is the musical gem of Poland, and the only one to make the list from Central and Eastern Europe.

 All things considered it is quite astounding how in little over 50 years Katowice has gone from being considered a cultural backwater to one of the most dynamic and interesting musical cities in the world.
 “The UNESCO Creative Cities Network represents an immense potential to assert the role of culture as enabler of sustainable development,” declared the Director-General.
 This statement especially rings true for Katowice which has been going through a massive transformation from an industrial hub to a post-industrial haven for innovative festivals, concerts, and projects across numerous genres.